dzola1/pizzaSched/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This project is a simple Django app used to to help Employees and Managers of Chianti to schedule shifts efficiently and easily
+Employees can provide Manager with availablilty and Manger can post the complete shifts to the website.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: